gianlucabaldin/image-annotation-tool/README.md

 You can draw rectangles and circles on the canvas and give them a label: a shape with a label is called an "annotation".
 Once drawn, you have the possibility to select the annotations, too.

+You can save the current session by clicking on the "save" button, which will automatically restore it in case of a page refresh or closure of the tab/browser.
+You can also delete it using its corresponding button.

 ## How to run the project locally

 - clone the repository